opendistro/for-elasticsearch-docs/docs/sql/datatypes.md

 ### Convert between date and time types

-The date and time types apart from the `interval` type can be converted to each other.
+Apart from the `interval` type, all date and time types can be converted to each other.
 The conversion might alter the value or cause some information loss.
 For example, when extracting the `time` value from a `datetime` value, or converting a `date` value to a `datetime` value, and so on.

 The SQL plugin supports the following conversion rules for each of the types: